UttkarshZtw/Employee-CRUD-Application/README.md

 ### Bugs to be fixed

-- The edit button should display the preview of the image uploaded
+- The edit button should also come at each profile page